wribeiiro/csgo-glow/README.md

 # csgo-glow
-A python script for create glow cheat ;)
+🐍 A python script for create glow cheat.

+⚠️ This script was created for ONLY study and by curiosity, use at your own risk.

 ### Install
 ```bash